Phone: 919-894-4226 Ext 3448

 Mr. Barry Honeycutt

-I am a retired Agriculutre Teacher with 29 years of experience in the school system.
-I have taught high school for 21 years and I have worked in School Adminsitration for 8 years.
+I am a retired Agriculutre Teacher with 32 years of experience in the school system.
+I have taught high school for 21 years and I have worked in School Adminsitration for 8 years as well as my 3 years at Meadow.
 I have grown up and still live in Johnston County on our family farm.
-We grow almost 30 acres of coastal burmuda hay, own 9 horses, have 50 chickens in egg production, and we are also managing our forest for growth of Loblolly pines that we planted in January.
-We have about 5 acres of produce that my daughters have used as a community supported agriculture program as a means of income while students in high school and at NCSU.
+We grow almost 30 acres of coastal burmuda hay, own 4 horses, have 50 chickens in egg production, a small produce business as well as deer corn and sun flowers and we are also managing our forest for growth of Loblolly pines that we planted in January of 2017.
+We have about 3 acres of produce that my daughters have used as a community supported agriculture program as a means of income while students in high school and at NCSU.
 I have raised swine and Angus cattle as a youth, and worked with goats, lambs and turkeys in the Johnston County 4-H program as well as FFA programs.
 I hope that my experience as a teacher and Agriculturalist will be a positive influence on the lives of our students at Meadow.

-I have two class on my schedule for the Fall.
+I have four class on my schedule for the Fall.

-1st elective period - 7th grade - Modern Agricultural Practices for Safe Food and Fiber.
+2 classes for 7th grade - Modern Agricultural Practices for Safe Food and Fiber.
+Course Code for Google Classroom 3pvlbzz

-4th elective period - 8th grade - Understanding current issues impacting the agricultural industry.
+2 classes for 8th grade - Understanding current issues impacting the agricultural industry.
+Course Code for Google Classroom t4w4bi2

-My daily schedule is that I will be at the school until the end of 4th period each day.
+My daily schedule is that I will be at the school until 12 Noon each day.

-The 1st week I will be gathering from our students some background information and Agriculture interest.
-I have also shared with them a page of Agriculture Webpages we will uise and FFA web sources.
+The 1st week beginning 8/24 I will be gathering from our students some background information and Agriculture interest.
+I will also share with them a page of Agriculture Webpages we will use and FFA web sources.
 I hope they will be informative for our students.

 I will be posting upcoming FFA events throughout the year.
 All Agriculture enrolled students 7th and 8th grade can participate in Fall and Spring FFA activities as well as 6th grade students will be allowed to be in FFA for the entire year.
-We will begin holding FFA meetings during the Tribe Time so students should be expecting that this Fall.
-We do know Middle School FFA Duses for state and national are $8 total.
+We will begin holding FFA meetings during the Tribe Time when face to face continues so students should be expecting that this Fall.
 We will be working on getting members signed up soon.
 Thank you and I look forward to great school year and a very busy FFA group.
 Go Indian Blue and Gold FFA